coverclock/com-diag-hazer/README.md

 and uses one .c file and one .h file, included in this repository, that was written by Mr. Karney and which can be found at

-The gpstool, rtktool, and googlemaps utilities depend on running in a POSIX locale that allows the use of Unicode characters like the degree symbol.
+The gpstool, rtktool, and mapstool utilities depend on running in a POSIX locale that allows the use of Unicode characters like the degree symbol.
 Locales like "POSIX" and "C" don't support this, at least not on the systems I have.
 Locales like "en_US.UTF-8" work okay.
 Your mileage may vary.

 <https://geographiclib.sourceforge.io>